shadowsocks/shadowsocks-rust/README.md

             // If not set, it will derive from the outer `mode` "mode": "tcp_and_udp",
             // OPTIONAL.
 Authentication configuration file
+            // Configuration file document could be found in the next section.
             "socks5_auth_config_path": "/path/to/auth.json"
         },
         {